Humphrey was born on 3rd October 1390 was the fourth son of King Henry IV of England by his first wife, Mary de Bohun.

 In about 1422 he married Jacqueline, Countess of Hainaut and Holland, daughter of William VI.
 Through this marriage Gloucester assumed the title "Count of Holland, Zeeland and Hainault", and briefly fought to retain these titles when they were contested by Jacqueline's cousin Philip III, Duke of Burgundy.
 They had a stillborn child in 1424.

 The marriage was annulled in 1428, and Jacqueline died disinherited. in 1436.
 Meanwhile, Gloucester married, his second wife being his former mistress, Eleanor Cobham, daughter of Reynold Cobham and Eleanor Colepeper.
-She was an enigmatic beauty with some of the dubious qualities of Lady Macbeth.
 In 1441, Eleanor was tried and convicted of practising witchcraft against the king in an attempt to retain power for her husband.
 She died in prison in Peel Castle, Isle of Man in 1454.

 The children of Humphrey and Eleanor Cobham, born before marriage, were: